Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-8-2-ASCWG25_Quals.md

 ### Deconstructing the Encryption Routine

-With the anti-debugger check bypassed, the core function `sub_403930` could be analyzed.
+With the anti-debugger check bypassed, the core function `sub_403930` could be analysed.
 This function is responsible for a multi-stage encryption process.

 The process unfolds as follows: